Research

 Malaria vector control: exploring the idea of a malaria resistant Anopheles farauti with the capacity to drive that trait into a population

-2) Endemic and exotic mosquitoes (arbovirus threats)
+2) Endemic and exotic mosquitoes that are arbovirus vectors

 Exotic arbovirus vectors